ThatQuiz Test Library Take this test now

 C) Language is purely expressive.

-D) Language is a picture of reality.
+D) Language is a form of art.

 • 7.
 What is a 'fact' according to the Tractatus?